ChuanMeng/QPP4CS/README.md

 --epoch_num 1  \
 --interval 1000
 ```
-The training process would produce checkpoints, which are stored in `./checkpoint/or-quac-train.manual-bm25-1000.manual-NQAQPP-ndcg@3/`. `--target_metric` can be set to "ndcg@3", "ndcg@100" or "recall@100"; This variable would not impact qppBERTPL during training.
+The training process would produce checkpoints, which are stored in `./checkpoint/or-quac-train.manual-bm25-1000.manual-NQAQPP-ndcg@3/`.
+`--target_metric` can be set to "ndcg@3", "ndcg@100" or "recall@100"; This variable would not impact qppBERTPL during training.

-Use the following commands to run NQAQPP to estimate the retrieval quality of T5-based query rewrites+BM25, QuReTeC-based query rewrites+BM25 and human-written+BM25 on the test set of OR-QuAC:
+After training, use the following commands to run NQAQPP to estimate the retrieval quality of T5-based, QuReTeC-based and human-written query rewrites+BM25 on the test set of OR-QuAC:
 ```bash
 python -u ./supervisedQPP/NQAQPP/main.py \
 --checkpoint_name or-quac-train.manual-bm25-1000.manual-NQAQPP-ndcg@3 \